CS3219-AY2324S1-G04/peerprep_question_service/README.md

 **Note:**

-- The database is hosted externally, not within the Kubernetes cluster.
+- The databases are hosted externally, not within the Kubernetes cluster.

 **Prerequisite**